History of Mark Stone in Timeline

 In December 2011, Mark Stone was chosen as one of 16 nominees for the 54th annual H. L. (Krug) Crawford Memorial Award for sporting excellence in southwestern Manitoba.

-On April 20, 2012, the Ottawa Senators announced Mark Stone would be joining the team and would likely make his NHL debut for the Senators on April 21.
+On April 20, 2012, the Ottawa Senators announced Stone would be joining the team.

-2012: Selection to Canada's Junior Team and World Junior Championships
+2012: Selection to Canada's Junior Team and Bronze Medal Win

 In 2012, Mark Stone was selected to Canada's junior team for the World Junior Championships in Alberta.
-He scored a hat-trick and an assist in the first game against Finland, earning him Canada's player of the game award.
-The team won a bronze medal, and Stone was named one of Canada's three best players with a team-leading seven goals and ten points.
+He started strong with a hat-trick and an assist in the first game against Finland, earning him Canada's player of the game.
+After a semi-final loss to Russia, Canada won the bronze medal against Finland.
+Stone finished with a team-leading seven goals and ten points, and was named one of Canada's three best players.

 Mark Stone made his NHL regular season debut on March 6, 2013, against the Toronto Maple Leafs.